dell-esg/Application-Modernization-for-High-Volume-Workloads-with-DataStax/README.md

-This README explains the YAML configuration files included in the associated directory, which are referenced in the white paper entitled "Application Modernization with Apache Cassandra Database for High-Volume Workloads".
+This README explains the YAML configuration files included in the associated directory, which are referenced in the white paper entitled "Application Modernization for High-Volume Workloads with DataStax".
 The white paper, jointly written by DataStax, Dell Technologies, and Intel, can be found on the Dell Technologies Info Hub for Data Analytics located here: https://infohub.delltechnologies.com/t/data-analytics/.